Producing files with the Production Wizard

 - One PDF per document

 Step 4.
 Choose file types to be produced natively

 If you want to create a non-native production, but wish that specific files are produced in their native state, it is possible to do so.
-In Step 4 you will be provided with a list of all tags and quick tags in the case (that have been attached to at least 1 file,) as well as the different file types.
+In Step 4 you will be provided with a list of all tags and quick tags in the case (that have been attached to at least 1 file), as well as the different file types.
 Typing a tag name or file type or extension at the top of the grid will filter the list based on the criteria entered.